quantum-mob/Q3/README.md

    $BaseDirectory/Applications/

-   Here $UserBaseDirectory is the Mathematica(R) symbol, whose value you can check on your Mathematica.
+   Here $UserBaseDirectory is the Mathematica(R) symbol, the value of which you can check on your Mathematica.

 # Usage